24 May Essential Guide to the Lavender Fields in Provence

 My secret tips: I would like to point out some other things that you may want to take into account to organize your trip.
 Firstly, the French school holidays starts usually at the beginning of July.
 Therefore, from that time, there will be more French tourists wandering in the area.
 Secondly if you can visit during the week, it will be less busy than during the weekend.
 Indeed, the French people can also travel there just for the weekend.

-I guess what you are wondering next: where in Provence are those lavender fields?
+I guess what you are wondering next: where are the best lavender fields in Provence?
 The lavender fields on the Valensole plateau are some of the most photogenic ones in the world!
 Once you drive to the village of Valensole you will see why the surrounding fields are so popular!
-The most famous field with a tree in the shape of a heart in the background is right close by a shop selling lavender named Lavandes Angelvin.
-My secret tip: here are the coordinates for this one 43.8220540, 5.9371070 (or 43°49’19.4″N 5°56’13.6″E).
+The most famous lavender field in Provence, with an olive tree in the shape of a heart in the background is right close by a shop selling lavender named Lavandes Angelvin.
+My secret tip: here are the coordinates for this best lavender field in Provence 43.8220540, 5.9371070 (or 43°49’19.4″N 5°56’13.6″E).

 In this area, named Haute-Provence and Verdon, you can find also find lavender fields around Riez, Puimoisson, Gréoux les Bains.
-Basically drive in between those cities and you will spot many fields!
+Basically drive in between those cities and you will spot many beautiful lavender fields!
+My secret tip: you will find one of the best lavender fields in Provence, the iconic lavender field with a little house in the background on the D8 here 43.894316, 6.120713 (or 43°53’39.5″N 6°07’14.6″E).

-- Thirdly in the Ventoux and the Luberon areas: around Sault, and close to the Abbaye de Sénanques near the village of Gordes, or around Apt
+- Thirdly in the Ventoux and the Luberon areas: around Sault, and close to the Sénanques Abbey near the village of Gordes, or around Apt.

 - Lastly in the Buëch area.

-How to take pictures in the lavender fields
+How to take beautiful pictures in the lavender fields

-In this paragraph I am going to cover a few essentials about taking photos in the lavender fields in Provence.
-Because, let’s be honest, you cannot visit Provence without leaving with gazillions of pictures of the fields, with or without you in the frame 😉 !
-I will answer the following questions: What is the best moment of the day to take your photos in the lavender fields, How to walk around in the fields to take your pictures, and – last but not least – What about the bees in the fields?!
+In this paragraph I am going to cover a few essentials about taking beautiful photos in the lavender fields in Provence.
+Because, let’s be honest, you cannot visit Provence without leaving with gazillions of pictures of those epic lavender fields, with or without you in the frame 😉 !
+I will answer the following questions: What is the best moment of the day to take your photos in the lavender fields, How to walk around in the lavender fields to take your pictures (without damaging them), and – last but not least – What about the bees in the fields?!

 The best moment of the day to take pictures in the lavender fields